NaomiVK/page-speed-accessibility/README.md

 - **Requires Manual Verification ⚠️**: Aspects that need human judgment and testing with assistive technologies
 - **Passed Audits ✅**: Requirements successfully met according to automated testing
 - **Not Applicable ⏩**: Audits that don't apply to the current page
+- **AI Recommendations 🤖**: Specific suggestions from Google's Gemini 2.5 Pro model on how to fix failed audits

 ## ⚠️ Important Considerations